-Additionally, refer to "Risk Factors" in Part I, Item 1A, included elsewhere in this 2021 Form 10-K for additional information on risks we face, including the potential effects of the COVID-19 pandemic.
+Additionally, refer to Item 1A, "Risk Factors" included elsewhere in this 2022 Form 10-K for additional information on risks we face.

 Credit Risk

 We are subject to credit risk in connection with our investments in Non-Agency RMBS and residential mortgage loans and face more credit risk on assets we own that are rated below "AAA" or not rated.
 The credit risk related to these investments pertains to the ability and willingness of the borrowers to pay, which is assessed before credit is granted or renewed and periodically reviewed throughout the loan or security term.
 We believe that residual loan credit quality, and thus the quality of our assets, is primarily determined by the borrowers' credit profiles and loan characteristics.